opencadc-metadata-curation/collection2caom2/README.md

 ### How To Create A Pipeline
 1. Create an appropriately named repository in the opencadc-metadata-curation organization.
 1. Duplicate the blank2caom2 repository, according to [these instructions](https://help.github.com/articles/duplicating-a-repository/).
-1. In the new repository, rename all the items named blank'Something'.
+1. In the new repository:
+   1. rename all the items named blank'Something'.
+   1. in main_app.py, capture the TDM -&gt; CAOM2 mapping using the blueprint for FITS keyword lookup, or for function execution.
+Also extend and over-ride StorageName here as necessary.
+   1. in composable.py, capture the pipeline execution needs of the collection
+      1. 'collection'_run assumes the generation of the todo.txt file is done externally
+      1. 'collection'_run_by_state generates the todo.txt file content based on queries, whether of tap services or other time-boxed data sources
+   1. in work.py, capture any query needs of the collection

 # Tricks and Traps
 - what might confuse users about API and address it directly
 - explain why each gothca is the way it is
+- all pipeline execution control comes from the file config.yml, so it must exist in the working directory
 - add the create/update - must read to update from /ams/caom2repo/sc2repo
 - repos are all on master, so anyone at any time can pull a repo and build the correct container
 - use feature flags to limit the side-effects of work-in-progress commits